Location

 Unexpected Complications in Term Newborns

-Newborn complications at this hospital facility are slightly higher than the 2021 Hamilton and Butler County average of 2.59%.
+Newborn complications at this hospital facility are below the 2023 Hamilton and Butler average of 2.59%.

 |